|Nutrition Facts (per serving)|

 1 cup nutritional yeast

-- 1 cup finely ground flax seeds (also known as flax meal)
+1 cup finely ground flax seeds, or flax meal

-- About 1/4 cup gluten-free flour, such as sorghum or rice flour (more if needed)
+1/4 cup gluten-free flour, such as sorghum or rice flour, more as needed

 In a medium-large pot, combine the lentils, vegetable stock, onions, and garlic and bring to a boil.

 Turn down the heat, and let the lentils simmer, covered, for about 20 to 25 minutes, or until very soft.

 Remove from heat and mash well with a potato masher or fork.

 Meanwhile, heat the olive oil in a small skillet over medium-high heat.

 Add the mushrooms and thyme and saute until the mushrooms are very soft, about 4 to 6 minutes.

 In a food processor or blender, combine half of the lentil mixture with the mushrooms, ground flax seeds, and nutritional yeast and process until smooth.